Working With Notification Templates

 Accessing Notification Templates

-You’ll see a list of existing templates and template groups (if configured).
+You’ll see a table of existing templates and template groups (if configured).

 Creating a Notification Template